-Communication and supervision between the Resident and his/her designated supervising physician must be available at all times.
+Communication and supervision between the Resident and his/her designated supervising physician must be always available.

 If travel extends outside of the home-based training site a University Authority to Travel form must be completed by the Resident and approved by the Program Director and kept in the Program’s files for future reference if/as required.

 Residents who are pregnant should be aware of specific risks to themselves and their fetus(es) in the training environment and request accommodations where indicated.

 As per section 13.3.1 of the RDoS collective agreement, “if the condition of a pregnant Resident so justifies, that Resident shall, upon submission of a medical certificate signed by a medical doctor have duties amended to meet the medical requirements.
 On call and night shifts will cease at 28 weeks of gestation unless the employee provides a medical note allowing them to continue with those duties.
 The inability to do call shall not be used to justify a demand that the employee cease work.”

 PGME is committed to providing and maintaining safe and positive learning environments in which any form of discrimination, harassment, mistreatment, violence (sexual or gender based), is unacceptable.

 All members of the PGME community share the responsibility for creating and promoting a safe environment and are expected to conduct themselves in an appropriate and responsible manner.

 Programs should support an environment in which Residents are able to report and discuss adverse events, critical incidents, ‘near misses’, and patient safety concerns without fear of punishment.
 PGME provides an online reporting tool that allows Residents to feel comfortable reporting their experiences anonymously should they choose.
 Residents may report issues of general, sexual racial/ethnic, sexual orientation/gender identity, patient, and/or peer-to-peer mistreatment.